mcguffin/two-factor-webauthn/readme.txt

 = I found a bug and fixed it.
 How can I let You know? =

 Either post it on the [GitHub-repo](https://github.com//) or—if you cloned the repository—send me a pull request.

-= Will you accept translations? =

-Yep sure!
-(And a warm thankyou in advance.)
-It might take some time until your localization will appear in an official plugin release, and it is not unlikely that I will have added or removed some strings in the meantime.

-As soon as there is a [public centralized repository for WordPress plugin translations](https://translate.wordpress.org/projects/wp-plugins)
-I will migrate all the translation stuff there.

 == Screenshots ==